alopez244/FlexManSys/README.md

 16/12/2019 The trunk folder has been cleaned.
 16/12/2019 Minor folder changes have been introduced in the SystemModelAgent.java file, in the line 406.
 18/12/2019 Structure of the project has been modified to include the modified jade and FIPA folders as libraries instead of outputs.
 09/03/2020 Cleaning the unnecessary files for FlexManSys.
 The packet ehu.mas has been erased.
+The schemas related to healthcare have also been arased.